Olin Smith

-Olin Bashford Smith (March 25, 1900 - May 4, 1966) was a professional American football player, who played in 8 games, in the early National Football League (NFL) for the Cleveland Bulldogs in 1924.
+Olin Bashford Smith (March 25, 1900 - May 4, 1966) was an American professional football player, who played in 8 games, in the early National Football League (NFL) for the Cleveland Bulldogs in 1924.
 Prior to his professional career, he played at the college level at Ohio Wesleyan University.
 In 1962, Smith was inducted into the school's Athletic Hall of Fame.